 Want a Superior Workforce?

-7 Tips About How to Develop a Superior, High-Performance Workforce
+7 Tips About How to Develop a High-Performance Workforce

-But, superior also refers to the quality of the workforce you hire.
-Are your employees better than the average worker employed by your competition?
-If so, your employees are smarter, faster, more creative, harder working, insightful, aware of the competition, and autonomous.
+A superior workforce is one that is collectively better than an average workforce.
+It often includes employees who are smarter, faster, more creative, harder working, insightful, aware of the competition, and autonomous.
 They are daily contributors to a harmonious workplace that emphasizes accountability, reliability, and contribution.

-If your goal is a superior, high-performance workforce that is focused on continuous improvement, you need to manage people within a performance management and development framework.
-When you implement each of these components, you'll ensure the development of the high-performance workforce you seek.
+If your goal is a superior, high-performance workforce that is focused on continuous improvement, you need to manage people within a framework that focuses on performance management and development.

-- Define the outcomes desired from the person you hire.
+- Define the outcomes desired from the people you hire.

-- Develop a job description that clearly describes the performance responsibilities of the person you hire.
+- Develop job descriptions that clearly outline the performance responsibilities.

 - Develop the largest pool of qualified candidates possible.
-(Search via professional associations, social media networking sites such as LinkedIn, online job boards, personal contacts, employee referrals, university departments and career services offices, search firms, job fairs, newspaper classifieds, and other creative sources when necessary.)
+Search via professional associations, social media networking sites such as LinkedIn, online job boards, personal contacts, employee referrals, university career services offices, search firms, job fairs, newspaper classifieds, and other creative sources when necessary.

-- Devise a careful candidate selection process that includes culture match, testing, behavioral interview questions, customer interviews, tours of the work area, and "what would you do" questions about your actual work place, to hire a high-performance workforce.
+- Devise a careful candidate selection process that includes culture match, testing, behavioral interview questions, customer interviews, and tours of the work area.

 - Make an employment offer that confirms your position as an employer of choice.

-Provide the direction and management needed to align the interests of your high-performance workforce with your organization's goals and desired outcomes.
+Provide the direction and management needed to align the interests of your high-performance workforce with your organization's goals and desired outcomes:

-- Company direction, goals, values, and vision are communicated frequently and in memorable ways where possible.
+- Company direction, goals, values, and vision should be communicated frequently and in memorable ways when possible.

-- You provide a motivating work environment that helps employees feel work motivation every day.
+- Provide a motivating work environment that helps employees want to come to work every day.

-- You provide an empowering, demanding, commitment-oriented work environment, with frequent mention of company goals to support your high-performance workforce.
+- Provide an empowering, demanding, commitment-oriented work environment with frequent mention of company goals to support your high-performance workforce.

-- Performance and productivity goals and measurements that support your organization's goals are developed and written.
+- Performance and productivity goals and measurements that support your organization's goals should be developed and written.

-- Personal development goals are agreed upon and written.
+- Personal development goals should be agreed upon with individual employees and written.
 These can range from attendance at a class to cross-training or a new job assignment.

 - Develop a disciplinary system to help people improve areas in which they are not performing as expected.
-The system is written, progressive, provides measurements and timelines, and is regularly reviewed with the staff member.
+The system is written, progressive, provides measurements and timelines, and is regularly reviewed with staff members.

-Provide a recognition system that rewards and recognizes people for real contributions.
+Provide a recognition system that rewards and recognizes people for real contributions:

 - Develop a bonus system that recognizes accomplishments and contributions.

-Provide training, education, and development to build a superior, high-performance workforce.
+Provide training, education, and development to build a superior, high-performance workforce:

-- Employee retention and education begin with a positive employee orientation.
-The new employee orientation should give the new employee a complete understanding of the flow of the business, the nature of the work, employee benefits and the fit of his or her job within the organization.
+- Employee retention and education begins with a positive employee orientation.
+Employee orientation should give new hires a complete understanding of the flow of the business, the nature of the work, employee benefits, and the fit of his or her job within the organization.

-- Provide ongoing technical, developmental, managerial, safety, lean manufacturing and/or workplace organization training and development regularly.
+- Provide ongoing technical, developmental, managerial, safety, lean manufacturing, and/or workplace organization training and development regularly.
 The type of training depends on the job.
-Some experts recommend forty or more hours of training a year per person.
+Some experts recommend 40 or more hours of training a year per person.

 - Create jobs that enable a staff person to do all the components of a whole task, rather than pieces or parts of a process.